Children's Grand Park station: Station layout

+The underground platform has side platforms.
+The station has connections to ten bus lines through its six exits.
+It services Gunja-dong, Hwayang-dong, Neung-dong and Mojin-Dong.
+The northern exits of the station are flanked by Sejong University, Children's Grand Park and some small commercial development, while the southern exits open onto mixed commercial and residential development in Hwayang-dong.

 History

 Children's Grand Park Station was opened on October 11, 1996 as part of the original part of Line 7 which ran from Jangam Station to Konkuk University Station.
 Line 7 was completed on August 1, 2000.